chungvle/polymer-compo/README.md

 # PolymerCompo - A Polymer Composition Framework

-PolymerCompo is a framework to support declarative composition of applications from components.
+PolymerCompo is a framework to support declarative composition of applications from web components.
 In addition, it supports history management using pushState/popState.

 PolymerCompo is implemented using Polymer 1.0.
 See the section on 'What is PolymerCompo' for more details.